StarRocks/starrocks/docs/en/table_design/Data_distribution.md

 >
 > - After the data distribution is specified at table creation and query patterns or data characteristics in the business scenario evolves, since v3.2 StarRocks supports [modifying certain data distribution-related properties after table creation](#optimize-data-distribution-after-table-creation-since-32) to meet the requirements for query performance in the latest business scenarios.
 > - Since v3.1, you do not need to specify the bucketing key in the DISTRIBUTED BY clause when creating a table or adding a partition.
 StarRocks supports random bucketing, which randomly distributes data across all buckets.
 For more information, see [Random bucketing](#random-bucketing-since-v31).
 > - Since v2.5.7, you can choose not to manually set the number of buckets when you create a table or add a partition.
 StarRocks can automatically set the number of buckets (BUCKETS).
-However, if the performance does not meet your expectations after StarRocks automatically sets the number of buckets and you are familiar with the bucketing mechanism, you can still [manually set the number of buckets](#set-the-number-of-buckets).
+However, if the performance does not meet your expectations after StarRocks automatically sets the number of buckets, and you are familiar with the bucketing mechanism, you can still [manually set the number of buckets](#set-the-number-of-buckets).

 ## Introduction